hackclub/wonderland/chests/01010 [10] [ Periodic Cooking ]/README.md

 ![The team](Pictures/team.jpeg)

 ### Project Summary
-We ended up making a Unity-based science & cooking game to help others know how to combine made-up elements and strengthen their reading and computer skills.
+We ended up making a Unity-based chemistry & cooking game which combined the food and the periodic tables.
+The game helped people strenghen their chemistry skills, forcing them to remember how chemical equations work in order to add the right ingredients.

-This is far from what we started with, we initally had the idea of creating a hot-potato launcher system using the waffle iron, a spring, and a motor in which a person would catch the hot potato with a baseball glove after loosing the game.
+This is far from what we started with - we initally had the idea of creating a hot-potato launcher system using the waffle iron, a spring, and a motor in which a person would catch the hot potato with a baseball glove if they lost the game.

 We struggled with our inital idea due to time and hardware-resource contrsaints, but we generally agreed that it would be a good idea if there were no roadblocks.